GeForce RTX 20 series

-The GeForce RTX 20 series is a family of graphics processing units developed by Nvidia. the line started shipping on September 20, 2018, and after several editions, on July 2, 2019, the GeForce RTX Super line of cards was announced.
+The GeForce RTX 20 series is a family of graphics processing units developed by Nvidia.
+The line started shipping on September 20, 2018, and after several editions, on July 2, 2019, the GeForce RTX Super line of cards was announced.

 The 20 series marked the introduction of Nvidia's Turing microarchitecture, and the first generation of RTX cards, the first in the industry to implement hardware-enabled real-time ray tracing in a consumer product.
-In a departure from Nvidia's usual strategy, the 20 series has no entry-level range, leaving it to the GTX 16 series to cover this segment of the market.
+In a departure from Nvidia's usual strategy, the 20 series has no entry-level range, leaving it to the GeForce GTX 16 series to cover this segment of the market.

 These cards are succeeded by the GeForce RTX 30 series, powered by the Ampere microarchitecture, which first launched in 2020.

 History

 Announcement

 On August 14, 2018, Nvidia teased the announcement of the first card in the 20 series, the GeForce RTX 2080, shortly after introducing the Turing architecture at SIGGRAPH earlier that year.
 The GeForce RTX 20 series was finally announced at Gamescom on August 20, 2018, becoming the first line of graphics cards "designed to handle real-time ray tracing" thanks to the "inclusion of dedicated tensor and RT cores."

 In August 2018, it was reported that Nvidia had trademarked GeForce RTX and Quadro RTX as names.